-Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years and there was no reduction in the District's insurance coverage during the year ended December 31, 2019.
+Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years and there was no reduction in the District's insurance coverage during the year ended December 31, 2020.
 Liabilities are recorded when it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated net of the respective insurance coverage.

-NOTE 16 - SUBSEQUENT EVENT
+NOTE 16 - COVID-19 CONSIDERATIONS

-On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
-The COVID-19 outbreak in the United States has caused business disruption through mandated and voluntary closings of businesses and shelter in place orders for all but those deemed essential services.
-While the business disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings and shelter in place orders.
-As a result, the outbreak has caused uncertainty in the financial markets.
-Although many of the District's services are considered essential, the District was closed to the public, certain other services transitioned to online-only, and because the District's major revenue source is directly impacted by these events, it is probable that this matter will negatively impact the District.
-However, the ultimate financial impact and duration cannot be estimated at this time.
+On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide causing business disruptions through mandated and voluntary closings of businesses.
+While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
+However, the related financial impact on the District and the duration cannot be estimated at this time.